Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Introduction

 On the other hand the \v{C}ernavskii-V\"ais\"al\"a result is not strict in all dimensions.
-In Section \ref{sec:Nemesis} we describe a classical example by Church and Timourian of a branched cover $\bS^5 \to \bS^5$ with $\dim_{\mathcal{T}}(B_f) = 1$.
+In Section \ref{sec:Nemesis} we describe a classical example by Church and Timourian of an open and discrete map from $\bS^5$ to $\bS^5$ with $\dim_{\mathcal{T}}(B_f) = 1$.
 It is currently not known if such examples exist in lower dimensions.
-For example, the Church-Hemmingsen conjecture asks if there exists a branched cover in three dimensions with a branch set homeomorphic to a Cantor set (see \cite{ChurchHemmingsen1} and \cite{AaltonenPankka}).
-In general the structure of the branch set of a branched cover, or even a quasiregular mapping, is not well understood but the topic garners great interest.
+For example, the Church-Hemmingsen conjecture asks if there exists an open and discrete map in three dimensions with a branch set homeomorphic to a Cantor set (see \cite{ChurchHemmingsen1} and \cite{AaltonenPankka}).
+In general the structure of the branch set of an open and discrete map, or even a quasiregular mapping, is not well understood but the topic garners great interest.
 In Heinonen's ICM address, \cite[Section 3]{HeinonenICM}, he asked the following: \begin{flushleft} \emph{Can we describe the geometry and the topology of the allowable branch sets of quasiregular mappings between metric $n$-manifolds?} \end{flushleft}

 In the setting of piecewise linear (PL) branched covers between PL manifolds the \v{C}ernavskii-V\"ais\"al\"a result is exact in the sense that the branch set is $(n-2)$-dimensional.
 Furthermore, it is a simplicial subcomplex of the underlying PL structure and the branched cover is locally a composition of winding maps.
-Even without an underlying PL structure of the mapping, we can in some situations identify that a branched cover between Euclidean domains is a winding map.
-Indeed, by the classical results of Church and Hemmingsen \cite{ChurchHemmingsen1} and Martio, Rickman and V\"ais\"al\"a \cite{MRV1971}, if the image of the branch set of a branched cover $f\colon \Omega \to \R^n$ is contained in an $(n-2)$-dimensional affine subset, then the mapping is locally topologically equivalent to a winding map.
+Even without an underlying PL structure of the mapping, we can in some situations identify that an open and discrete map between Euclidean domains is a winding map.
+Indeed, by the classical results of Church and Hemmingsen \cite{ChurchHemmingsen1} and Martio, Rickman and V\"ais\"al\"a \cite{MRV1971}, if the image of the branch set of an open and discrete map $f\colon \Omega \to \R^n$ is contained in an $(n-2)$-dimensional affine subset, then the mapping is locally topologically equivalent to a winding map.
 Winding maps, in turn, admit locally a canonical PL-structure.

 The following is the main theorem of this paper.
 For terminology on simplicial complexes and cones we refer to Section \ref{sec:Preli}.